cis198-2016f/homework/hw02/README.md

 ### Implementation

 This _roughly_ corresponds to [TML 2]: A Bad Singly-Linked Stack.
-We recommend following along with the text for walkthrough on steps to take and general advice.
+We recommend following along with the text for a walkthrough and general advice.

 Start off by defining your type ([TML 2.1: Layout][TML 2.1]):